 Why Are Some Babies Overdue?

-The exact trigger that sets off labor is unknown, so it's not clear why some women go past their due date.
-But you're more likely to be overdue if this is your first baby, if you've had an overdue baby before or if overdue babies run in your family.
+The exact trigger that sets off labor is unknown, so it's not clear why you're past your due date.
+But you're more likely to be overdue if this is your first baby if you've had an overdue baby before or if overdue babies run in your family.

-Some think it's more common in well-nourished women, and there's even evidence that pregnancies are longer in the summer than in the winter (sorry, moms-to-be suffering through your 41st week of pregnancy in the middle of July!).
+Some think a post-term pregnancy is more common in well-nourished pregnant women, and there's even evidence that pregnancies are longer in the summer than in the winter (sorry, moms-to-be suffering through your 41st week of pregnancy in the middle of July!).